empathyco/x/packages/x-adapter/README.md

 });
 ```

-Once we have the `MutableSchema`, we can use the `createMutableSchema` available methods to fit our
+Once we have the `MutableSchema`, we can use the following methods to fit our
 different APIs needs:

 - `extends`: Creates a new `Schema` based on the original one.
 The original remains